InSyncWithFoo/pyright-for-pycharm/docs/faq.md

 places 4 proxy executables in the same virtual environment/directory you have your `pip` in:

-* `pyright`/`pyright-python`
+* `pyright`/`pyright-langserver` (these have the same names as the originals)
-* `pyright-langserver`/`pyright-python-langserver`
+* `pyright-python`/`pyright-python-langserver`

 These proxies will re-output the results of the original executables.
-[With the correct configurations][4], these proxies can be automatically updated on run.
+[With the correct configurations][4], new versions can be automatically installed at runtime.

-The original executables can typically be found at:
+If you use this package, the original executables can typically be found at:

 * Windows: `%HOMEPATH%/.cache/pyright-python/<version>/node_modules/.bin`
 * Linux: `~/.cache/pyright-python/<version>/node_modules/.bin`